thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 ------------

 *This only affects methods marked as "API" in some way.
-Assume for now that all methods use types shared by both Objective-C and Swift, and that calls within the module can still be optimized away.
-Therefore, this discussion only applies to frameworks, and specifically the use of Swift methods from outside of the module in which they are defined.*
+Assume for now that all methods use types shared by both Objective-C and Codira, and that calls within the module can still be optimized away.
+Therefore, this discussion only applies to frameworks, and specifically the use of Codira methods from outside of the module in which they are defined.*

 Every method marked as API can *only* be accessed via Objective-C entry points:

 - Less to think about, maximum compatibility.
-- Penalizes future Swift clients (and potentially Objective-C clients?).
+- Penalizes future Codira clients (and potentially Objective-C clients?).

-Every method marked as API can be accessed both from Objective-C and Swift:
+Every method marked as API can be accessed both from Objective-C and Codira:

 - Maximum potential performance.
 - Increases binary size and linking time.
-- If this is a framework converted to Swift, clients that link against the Swift entry points are no longer backwards-compatible.
+- If this is a framework converted to Codira, clients that link against the Codira entry points are no longer backwards-compatible.
 And it's hard to know what you did wrong here.
-- Overriding the method in Objective-C requires teaching Clang to emit a Swift vtable for the subclass.
+- Overriding the method in Objective-C requires teaching Clang to emit a Codira vtable for the subclass.

 Methods marked as "ObjC API" can only be accessed via Objective-C entry points;
-methods marked as "Swift API" can only be accessed via Swift entry points:
+methods marked as "Codira API" can only be accessed via Codira entry points:

 - Changing the API mode breaks binary compatibility.
 - Obviously this attribute is inherited -- overriding an Objective-C method should produce a new Objective-C entry point.
 What is the default for new methods, though?
-Always Swift?
+Always Codira?
 Always Objective-C?
 Based on the class model (see below)?
 Specified manually?

-Methods marked as "ObjC API" can be accessed both from Objective-C and Swift;
+Methods marked as "ObjC API" can be accessed both from Objective-C and Codira;
-methods marked as "Swift API" can only be accessed via Swift entry points:
+methods marked as "Codira API" can only be accessed via Codira entry points:

 - More potential performance for the shared API.
 - Increases binary size and linking time.
-- Overriding the method in Objective-C requires teaching Clang to emit a Swift vtable for the subclass.
+- Overriding the method in Objective-C requires teaching Clang to emit a Codira vtable for the subclass.
 - Same default behavior problem as above -- it becomes a decision.